mynlp/jigg/README.md

     </sentences>
   </document>
 </root>
 >
 ```

-(Currently) the results are always obtained in a XML format.
+The default output format of Jigg is XML (Jigg also supports JSON output, but it still has some issues).
 One can see that Jigg automatically detects sentence boundaries (there are two sentences), and performs tokenization (e.g, period . is recognized as a single word), on which parse tree (`<parse>`) is built.

 In Jigg, each NLP tool such as `corenlp` (Stanford CoreNLP) or `berkeleyparser` (Berkeley parser) is called annotator.
 Jigg helps to construct easily a NLP pipeline by combining several annotators.
 In the example above, the pipeline is constructed by combining Stanford CoreNLP (which performs tokenization and sentence-splitting) and Berkeley parser (which performs parsing on tokenized sentences).